peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 </v-clicks>

 <!--
-at first is union, merged type.
+At first is union, multiple types.

 You've probably seen it on Haskell or TypeScript.

-Top half code is an Example A function that accepts both integers and floats bottom one is Union objects can be tested for equality with other union objects.
+The top half code is an Example A function that accepts both integers and floats bottom one is Union objects that can be tested for equality with other union objects.
 -->

 ---